 SSDs (solid-state drives) and SD (Secure Digital) cards have a limited number of writes before they wear out.
-To get the most out of this storage type lets investigate, then make a few adjustments to maximize the life of your SSDs and SD cards.
-Article refreshed from 3 years ago.
+To get the most out of this storage type, let’s investigate, then make a few adjustments to maximize the life of your SSDs and SD cards.
+Article refreshed from 6 years ago.

 Using iotop to monitor and minimize reads/writes

-Use can your Linux distro’s package manager to install iotop which is a top like utility for disk I/O. It monitors disk I/O usage information output by the Linux kernel (2.6.20+) and displays a table of current usage by processes on the system.
+Use your Linux distro’s package manager to install iotop, a top-like utility for disk I/O. It monitors disk I/O usage information output by the Linux kernel and displays a table of current usage by processes on the system.
 Use iotop with the following options:

 See MySQL tuning and PHP performance tips.
-You cannot always eliminate all disk I/O especially for services like MySQL and PHP (pictured above).
+You cannot eliminate all disk I/O, especially for services like MySQL and PHP (pictured above).
 What you are looking for are processes hogging disk I/O without good reason.
-Below are general tips for avoiding some common disk overhead.
+Below are additional tips for avoiding some common disk overhead.

 noatime Mount Flag

-Using the noatime mount flag in the /etc/fstab file stops the logging of read access times to the file system.
-The noatime mount flag eliminates the need for the system to make timestamp writes for files which are simply being read.
-Since writes are more expensive this often results in measurable performance gains.
+noatime mount flag in the /etc/fstab file stops the logging of read access times to the file system.
+The noatime mount flag eliminates the need for the system to make timestamp writes for files that are being read.
+Since writes are more expensive, this often results in measurable performance gains.

 Here’s what this line should look like in /etc/fstab: